26 Different Types of Moths in Arizona

 by woolcarderbee is licensed under CC BY-NC-SA 2.0

-The Cattail Caterpillar Moth (Acronicta insularis) is also not left off the list of the several types of moths in Arizona.
+The Cattail Caterpillar Moth (Acronicta insularis) has also not been left off the list of the several types of moths in Arizona.

 The adult moth has a wingspan of about an inch and is a light yellow-brown, with dim light and dark brownish-black markings on its wings.